syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/js/format-painter.md

 > The format painter retains the formatting after application making it possible to apply the same formatting multiple times by using the <kbd>Alt</kbd> + <kbd>Shift</kbd> + <kbd>v</kbd> keyboard shortcut.

-Additionally You can perform the format painter actions programmatically using the [executeCommand public method](../exec-command/).
+Additionally, You can perform the format painter actions programmatically using the [executeCommand](../exec-command/) public method.